Jostarndt/Neural_Network_from_scratch/README.md

-# Neuronal Network from cratch
+# Neuronal Network from scratch

 To get a better understanding of Neuronal Networks I programmed this Neuronal Network form scratch (just using NumPy) with an implemented backporpagation and a gradient-descent function.